FC Uttar Bongo

-FC Uttar Bongo (এফসি উত্তরবঙ্গ) is a Bangladeshi football club based on Kurigram.
+FC Uttar Bongo (এফসি উত্তরবঙ্গ) is a Bangladeshi football club based in Kurigram.
 It currently plays in Dhaka Third Division Football League, the third tier of football in Dhaka and the fifth-highest tier overall in the Bangladeshi football league system.

-It also runs a women's team in the Bangladesh Women's Football League, the top-tier football league in Bangladeshi women's football.

 History

 FC Uttar Bongo, established in 2019, is a club which mainly focuses on grassroot football development.
 They started their journey as a football club by participating in 2019-20 BFF U-15 Pioneer Football League.
 The U-15 team qualified for Super League in their debut season.

 During their debut season, they were runners-up in the Pioneer League, losing to Elias Ahemd Chowdhury SS 2–1.
-Nontheless, they were able to earn promotion to the 2021–22 Dhaka Third Division Football League, as one of the four top-finishing team's in the Pioneer League.

-The club also represents Bangladesh at the North Bengal International Gold Cup, a tournament which is held to strengthen the friendship between Bangladesh and India.
+Nonetheless, they were able to earn promotion to the Dhaka Third Division Football League, as one of the four top-finishes in the Pioneer League.
+The club has also represented Bangladesh at the North Bengal International Gold Cup, a tournament which is held to strengthen the friendship between Bangladesh and India.